EN2500 Shakespeare from Page to Stage

 This year there is also a rare opportunity to see a staged reading of The Taming of a Shrew as part of the Globe’s Read not Dead series.
 It will be performed in the Sam Wanamaker Playhouse on 2nd October and student tickets cost £12.
 Further information is available here: http://www.shakespearesglobe.com/education/events/productions/read-not-dead/swp.

-Over the summer you may wish to consider some of the freely available interviews with actors and directors that are currently available on the site https://globeplayer.tv/museoffire .
+Over the summer you may wish to consider some of the freely available interviews with actors and directors that are currently available on the Globe Theatre's website https://globeplayer.tv/museoffire .

 All students will be automatically enrolled on the Moodle site for the course.
 This will allow you to access of the additional digital content listed above.